Keanu Reeves: 2014–2022: Resurgence with John Wick

-After another series of commercial failures, Reeves's made a career comeback in 2014, playing the title role in the action thriller John Wick, directed by Chad Stahelski.
+In 2014, after another series of commercial failures, Reeves made a career comeback, playing the title role in the action thriller John Wick, directed by Chad Stahelski.
 In the first installment of the John Wick franchise, Reeves plays a retired hitman seeking vengeance.
 He worked closely with the screenwriter to develop the story; "We all agreed on the potential of the project.
 I love the role, but you want the whole story, the whole ensemble to come to life", Reeves said.
 Filmed on location in the New York City area, the film was eventually released on October 24 in the United States.
 The Hollywood Reporter was impressed by the director's "confident, muscular action debut", and Reeves's "effortless" performance, which marked his return to the action genre.
 Jeannette Catsoulis of The New York Times praised Reeves's fight scenes and wrote he is "always more comfortable in roles that demand cool over hot, attitude over emotion".
 John Wick proved to be a box office success, grossing $86 million worldwide.
 In 2015, Reeves starred in a smaller-scale horror feature, Knock Knock, a remake of the 1977 film Death Game.
 Described as "over-the-top destruction" by the Toronto Star, Reeves plays a father, home alone, when two young women show up and start a game of cat and mouse.
 His other releases in 2015 were the documentaries Deep Web, about crime on the dark web, and Mifune: The Last Samurai, about the life of Toshiro Mifune, famous for playing samurai characters.
 He narrated both films.

 Reeves appeared in five film releases in 2016.
 The first was Exposed, a crime thriller about a detective who investigates his partner's death and discovers police corruption along the way.
 The film received negative reviews for its confused plot, and Reeves was criticized for displaying limited facial expressions.
 His next release, the comedy Keanu, was better received.
 In it he voiced the eponymous kitten.
 Reeves then had a minor role in The Neon Demon, a psychological horror directed by Nicolas Winding Refn.
 He played Hank, a lustful motel owner who appears in Jesse's (played by Elle Fanning) nightmare.
 In his fourth release, he played a charismatic leader of a settlement in The Bad Batch.
 His final release of the year was The Whole Truth, featuring Gabriel Basso, Gugu Mbatha-Raw, Renée Zellweger, and Jim Belushi.
 He played Richard, a defence attorney.
 Noel Murray of The A.V.
 Club described it as "moderately clever, reasonably entertaining courtroom drama", with a skilled cast but overall a "mundane" film.
 Reeves also appeared in Swedish Dicks, a two-season web television series.